-The Kanbar Graduate Film Program at NYU’s Tisch School of the Arts is searching to fill a full-time position on the (non-tenure) Assistant Arts Professor track in screenwriting that will commence with the 2018 / 2019 academic year.
+The Kanbar Institute's Graduate Film Department NYU’s Tisch School of the Arts is searching for a full-time Assistant Arts Professor in Screenwriting beginning in September 2022.

-Candidates should have an on-going career as a screenwriter of produced narrative films and/or a significant body of work as a screenwriter of television in drama and/or comedy.
+Candidates should have an on-going career as a screenwriter of produced narrative films and/or a significant body of work as a screenwriter of episodic television or streaming platforms.

-In addition to a significant body of professional creative work, the candidate should be prepared to participate fully in the program as well as in other functions of the University, as required.
+In addition to a significant body of professional creative work, the candidate will be prepared to participate fully in the program as well as in other functions of the University, as required.

 While teaching experience at the university level is preferred, the demonstrable capacity to translate one's professional experience into dynamic teaching is also acceptable.
 Evidence of artistic achievement is also required.
-Faculty members will teach 5 courses per year, (generally assigned as 3 in one semester and 2 in the other semester), advise graduate students, and participate in departmental and/or school-wide committees.
+Faculty members will teach 5 courses per year, advise and mentor graduate students, and participate in departmental and/or school-wide committees.
 Ongoing professional work is encouraged and expected.
 We are actively seeking applicants that have a commitment to equity-forward teaching practices and who recognize and embrace the values of inclusivity and diversity, both in the classroom and in the field.

-For full details and information on how to apply, please visit: http://apply.interfolio.com/45244.
+For full details and information on how to apply, please visit: https://facultysearch.interfolio.com/13789/positions/77575.
 You will need to submit a cover letter stating your interest and expertise and a curriculum vitae.
 Please include complete mailing address, phone and email contact information.
 Three letters of recommendation are also required, at least one of which should be from an academic (not industry) recommender.
 The letters should include contact information for each recommender in order to facilitate the possibility of additional inquiries.
 Candidates may be asked to submit a creative reel.

 APPLICATIONS ARE DUE NO LATER THAN 5pm ET on FRIDAY, SEPTEMBER 24, 2021.